open-telemetry/opentelemetry-php/docs/laravel-integration.md

 ![image](https://user-images.githubusercontent.com/22311928/115635309-56b71300-a303-11eb-97bc-7c64e3f4da97.png)
 ## Step 2 - Require OpenTelemetry PHP Package

-Laravel comes with most packages needed for development out of the box, so for this example, we will only require the open-telemetry PHP package.
-Let's run `composer require open-telemetry/opentelemetry` to pull that in.

-** Notes **
-As of the time of writing this, Laravel ships with Guzzle version `^7.0.1`,  but our open-telemetry PHP package uses Guzzle version `^6.2.0`, so pulling in open-telemetry PHP could lead to errors around unresolved packages.
-To fix the errors run `composer require guzzlehttp/guzzle:^6.2.0` to downgrade Guzzle first.
-Then run  `composer require open-telemetry/opentelemetry` to pull in the open-telemetry package.
+Starting from version `v.0.0.2`, the open-telemetry php package allows users to use their preferred HTTP layers for exporting traces.
+The benefit of this is that users can reuse already existing HTTP configurations for their applications.
+Hence, there is need to require packages that satisfy both `psr/http-client-implementation` and `psr/http-factory-implementation` before requiring the opentelemetry-php package.

+By default, the Laravel framework utilizes `guzzlehttp/guzzle` and this satisfies `psr/http-client-implementation`, so we need to require the `guzzlehttp/psr7` to meet the `psr/http-factory-implementation` requirement.
+Let's run `composer require guzzlehttp/psr7:2.0.0-rc1`.

+Note: We are specifying `2.0.0-rc1` as that is the release for `guzzlehttp/psr7` that includes HTTP factories as at the time of writing this guide.

+Next, let's run `composer require open-telemetry/opentelemetry` to pull in the openTelemetry-php package.

 ## Step 3 - Bundle Zipkin and  Jaeger into the Application